corda/corda-solutions/bn-apps/memberships-management/README.md

 # Business Network Membership Service (BNMS)

-Contents of this article assume reader's familiarity with the concepts of Business Network and Business Network Operator.
-Please see [this page](https://solutions.corda.net/business-networks/intro.html) for more information about Business Networks.
+*Contents of this article assume the reader's familiarity with the concepts of Business Networks and Business Network Operator.
+Please see [this page](https://solutions.corda.net/business-networks/intro.html) for more information on this topic.*

 Business Network Membership Service aims to solve the following problems:
 * On-boarding of new members to a business network.